I Tried DNA Testing to Lose Weight And the Results Blew My Mind

 By exercising regularly, and overhauling my diet in a big way to eat food that was uniquely beneficial to me, I saw major results just a few weeks in.
 I not only lost 10 pounds, but I lost it in the right places.
 I realized that a lot of what I thought was “belly fat” was just intense bloating from eating food that inflamed my tummy.
 My skin looked great and I had way more energy.
 Everyone who saw me told me I “glowed.”
 And a lot of minor bodily issues that had always plagued me–irregular periods, itchy skin, intermittent nausea–disappeared.

 I also got really into cooking, in part because the vinegar ban meant I had to make all of my own salad dressing.
 Some of my current specialties are: kale and chickpeas in a homemade tahini dressing, vegetable Thai curry, and zoodles with homemade, vegan kale pesto.
 I also found out it’s pretty easy to make your own sauerkraut, and going at the shredded cabbage with a mallet to get it to ferment in its own juices is a great way to release your rage.

-Even though I fall off of the wagon sometimes (especially when I go to Italy), I now know exactly what food to avoid and what to embrace to help me achieve my best body and feel great.
+Even though I fall off of the wagon sometimes (especially when I go to Italy), trying DNA testing for weight loss taught me exactly what food to avoid and what to embrace to help me achieve my best body and feel great.
 And that’s a real game-changer.